AdobeDocs/asset-compute.en/help/develop-custom-application.md

     ASSET_COMPUTE_PRIVATE_KEY_FILE_PATH=
     ```

+1. Download the file from the Adobe Developer Console.
+Go to the root of the project and click on "Download All" in the upper-right corner.
+The file is downloaded with `<namespace>-<workspace>.json` as the filename.
+Do one of the following:

-1. If the `console.json` is not in the root directly of your Firefly App, add the absolute path to the Adobe Developer Console integration JSON file.
+   * Rename the file as `config.json` and move it in the root of your project.
+   * Optionally, you can add the absolute path to the Adobe Developer Console integration JSON file.
 This is the same [`console.json`](https://github.com/AdobeDocs/project-firefly/blob/master/getting_started/first_app.md#42-developer-is-not-logged-in-as-enterprise-organization-user) file that is downloaded in your project workspace.
-Alternately, you can also use the command `aio app use <path_to_console_json>` instead of adding the path to your ENV file.

       ```conf
       ASSET_COMPUTE_INTEGRATION_FILE_PATH=
       ```

 1. Add either S3 or Azure storage credentials.
 You only need access to one cloud storage solution.